nicolo-tellini/sppComp/how-to.md

 ```

-The line above show the default parameters.
+The lines above show the default parameters.
+The default parameters are not greedy and allow a smooth run also in a laptop with few resources such as 4 cores and 8GB of RAM.

 ### I modified the runner.sh and now?